Henley Bridge: Battle of the bridge lights

 Strings of white LED bulbs were attached to the Grade I listed crossing in March 2018 by artist Clive Hemsley.
 This was done without permission from the district and county councils and the artist was instructed to remove the lights.
 He claimed to have received scores of messages of support from people wanting the lights to remain permanently, including one from the Mayor of Henley.
 The artist subsequently applied for planning permission, which was refused.
 The district council conservation team stated: "As previously advised, the conservation team maintain concerns that this proposal is not appropriate to the special historic and architectural interest of the listed building and fails to recognise the reasons for its listing at such a high grade.
 It would similarly pose an alteration to its setting which would not serve to enhance its interest or that of its setting, the Henley Conservation Area.
 The scheme remains insufficiently justified and is unlikely to be able to be able to demonstrate a sufficient level of public benefits to overcome harm to such a significant building."

 Further efforts to resurrect the lights plan were made by a group calling themselves 'Make Henley Shine'.
-These plans were also rejected but are due to be submitted yet again in 2025.
+These plans were also rejected.
 The proposals remain deeply controversial with passionate supporters and objectors alike.